Workplace Wellness - What You Need to Know

-This is an overview of corporate wellness, why companies are investing in it, what types of products are available, and the newest trends to keep track of.
+This is an overview of workplace wellness, why organizations are investing in it, what types of products are available, and the newest trends to keep track of.

 If you’re short on time, here’s the quick version:

-Companies are increasing their use of employee wellness benefits to decrease costs and improve culture.
+Organizations are increasing their use of workplace wellness benefits to decrease costs and improve culture.
 Regardless of whether you offer services that identify problems, support individual behavior changes, or promote a healthy lifestyle, you will see the greatest ROI from tracking the performance of your wellness programs and offering customized benefits for your employees.

 - Attract & Retain Talent -

-Getting the best talent to join and stay on your team is a major concern for most companies.
-But in the current environment of historically low unemployment, companies really have to up their game to be competitive.
+Getting the best talent to join and stay on your team is a major concern for most organizations.
+But in the current environment of historically low unemployment, organizations really have to up their game to be competitive.
 An office ping pong table is nice, but it isn't enough.
-Employees want to work for companies that are invested in their health and wellbeing.
+Employees want to work for organizations that are invested in their health and wellbeing.
 So what better way to show you care than with robust and sincere wellness programs.
 We're talking about benefits that employees actually want to use or already use and now are getting for cheaper.

 - Lower Health Care Costs -